MarjanHossain01/MarjanHossain01/README.md

 ![C](https://img.shields.io/badge/c-%2300599C.svg?style=for-the-badge&logo=c&logoColor=white)

-I'm a confident and ambitious person with the goal of becoming a very skillful and renowned developer.
+My name is Marjan and im a confident and ambitious person with the goal of becoming a very skillful and renowned developer.